-The instructions included with the conversion kit CANNOT be used to convert other NTI appliance models.
-The instructions apply ONLY to the models referenced within.
+These instructions CANNOT be used to convert NTI appliance models not referenced within these instructions.
 Contact NTI for the availability of conversion kits and instructions for other models.

 Failure to apply these instructions properly may result in dangerous Carbon Monoxide levels, fire, or explosion, leading to property damage, serious personal injury, or death.